Robert Noel Blair: Education and teaching

-Born in Buffalo, NY, Robert Blair is the brother of aviation pioneer Charles F. Blair, Jr., husband of Hollywood actress Maureen O'Hara.
+Born in Buffalo, New York, Blair is the brother of aviation pioneer Charles F. Blair, Jr., husband of Hollywood actress Maureen O'Hara.
 Robert Blair decided to become an artist at age 15.
-He studied at the School of the Museum of Fine Arts in Boston, 1931-1934 after time with the Albright Art School in Buffalo.
+He studied at the School of the Museum of Fine Arts in Boston, 1931–1934 after time with the Albright Art School in Buffalo.

-Blair was the director of the Art Institute of Buffalo (1946-1949), where he taught art with his wife, Jeannette Blair.
-In 1955 he taught at the Albright Art School, Buffalo, NY and from 1955 to 1971 he taught at the Buffalo State University, Buffalo, NY.
+Blair was the director of the Art Institute of Buffalo (1946–1949), where he taught art with his wife, Jeannette Blair.
+In 1955 he taught at the Albright Art School, Buffalo, New York, and from 1955 to 1971 he taught at the Buffalo State University, Buffalo, New York.

 World War II

-Although a self-described pacifist, he joined the United States Army on February 14, 1942 at the Fort Niagara Youngstown Branch, 3rd Regiment in Fort McClellan.
-He was also a member of the 82nd Airborne Division in Berlin as a Sergeant and 17th Airborne in Belgium and Germany.
-In recognition of his persistence (having previously been banned from art supplies) and his talent, a colonel appointed Blair a 'Sergeant of Secret Documents', allowing him to sketch on the battlefield and safely store his work.
+Although a self-described pacifist, he joined the United States Army on February 14, 1942, at the Fort Niagara Youngstown Branch, 3rd Regiment in Fort McClellan.
+He was also a member of the 82nd Airborne Division in Berlin as a sergeant and 17th Airborne in Belgium and Germany.
+In recognition of his persistence (having previously been banned from art supplies) and his talent, a colonel appointed Blair a 'sergeant of secret documents', allowing him to sketch on the battlefield and safely store his work.
 This would become his plein air series on Battle of the Bulge.

-Most of his World War II paintings were donated by Blair to the Burchfield Art Center, Buffalo, NY (now the Burchfield-Penney Art Center) after a solo exhibition of these works in 1985 at the National Gallery of Art, Washington, DC, and the Watercolor Society.
+Most of his World War II paintings were donated by Blair to the Burchfield Art Center, Buffalo, New York, (now the Burchfield-Penney Art Center) after a solo exhibition of these works in 1985 at the National Gallery of Art, Washington, D.C., and the Watercolor Society.
 Images of some of Blair's World War II paintings can be viewed online at the US Army Center of Military History, Battle of the Bulge, Artwork and Photography.